eliu-civ/CIV-CTF-Writeups-/PicoGym/Easy/Hidden in plainsight.md

 We are given legible text saying 'Steghide'.
 You should've done research on this in-club and discovered that this is a steganography program that hides data in things like images!

 Now, in CTFs, TRY EVERYTHING THAT'S SUSPICIOUS!
-Usually, an equal sign is a key suspicious symbol of a cipher!
+Usually, an equal sign is a key suspicious indicator of a cipher!
 Let's decrypt the second sequence given after the colon:

 ![img](<https://github.com/eliu-civ/CIV-CTF-Writeups-/blob/main/PicoGym/Easy/Images/Screenshot%202025-10-22%20162544.png>)